Ali1858/sciquery_advanced_rag/README.md

 TODO:
 - [ ] Test Docker script.
-- [ ] Improve PDF parsing.
 - [ ] Add Support for more retrievers such as `Recursive Retrieval`, `Automated Metadata Extraction` and `Enhanced Query Generation`

 This repository demonstrates the use of the llama index library for Advance Retrieval-Augmented Generation (RAG), specifically designed for scientific literature Q&A. It showcases a multiple RAG system, building using several chunking and retrieval methods.
 In addition to that it also uses Qdrant vector database to persist embeddings.
 This approach help in understanding how different RAG technique works.
-The system also provides an API for updating, deleting, and quering documents in the index.
+The system also provides an `FastAPI` and `Flask API` for updating, deleting, and quering documents in the index.

-## Steps to Implement SciQuery:
+## Work Flow of SciQuery:

 To get started, you need to download scientific literatures and save it in the `$PDF_DATA_DIR` folder for initial indexing.
 The application will creates an index of all documents using several chunking methods and persist their embeddings along with metadata on Qdrant vector DB.